 - Dry skin

-You can mix the oil extremely well with other vegetable oils or butters such as shea butter , mango butter or argan oil or you can add a few drops to your favorite other natural products such as your day cream.
-You can also mix jojoba oil pure with essential oils such as aloe vera, ylang ylang or tea tree.
+You can mix the oil extremely well with other vegetable oils or butters such as shea butter, mango butter or argan oil or you can add a few drops to your favorite other natural products such as your day cream.
+You can also mix pure jojoba oil with essential oils such as aloe vera, ylang ylang or tea tree.
 The oil contains unique properties that help protect your skin against free radicals and skin conditions such as eczema and psoriasis.
 But you can also use the oil as a makeup remover or as a wonderful massage oil.
-As said before, pure jojoba oil is an all-rounder.
-Have you become enthusiastic about our 100% organic products and would you like to buy jojoba oil?
+As mentioned earlier, pure jojoba oil is an all-rounder.
+Enthusiastic about our 100% organic products and would you like to buy jojoba oil?

-View our organic Jojoba oil or read here the 12 benefits of argan oil
+View ourorganic Jojoba oil here or readhere the 12 benefits of argan oil